-- Integrated research experience during clinical years, such as research rotations, grand rounds, seminars, and grant writing courses
+- Integrated research experience during clinical years, such as research rotations, grand rounds, seminars, and grant writing courses.

-- Continued clinical experience during research years, if applicable
+- Continued clinical experience during research years, if applicable.

-- Dedicated mentorship from independently funded physician-scientists to guide trainees in independent project design throughout the duration of the entire PSTP experience
+- Dedicated mentorship from independently funded physician-scientists to guide trainees in independent project design throughout the duration of the entire PSTP experience.

-- Funded by institutional training grants such as T32 grants (in emergency medicine or related disciplines)
+- Funded by institutional training grants such as T32 grants (in emergency medicine or related disciplines).

-- Material and financial support for research during residency
+- Material and financial support for research during residency.

-Research Fellowships – Another common pathway for research training in EM are research fellowships.
+Research Fellowships – Another common pathway for research training in EM is research fellowships.
 These provide 1-3 years of additional research training following EM residency.
 Research fellowships are diverse, many offer the opportunity to obtain a graduate degree (i.e., MS, MA, MPH, or MHS) and all provide a focused, mentored research experience that encompasses various aspects of experimental design, epidemiology, clinical trials, or other focused research areas.
 Those entering a research fellowship may be new to EM research, or applicants may have significant prior research experience.
 Similar to PSTPs, the goal of these fellowships is to produce independent EM researchers who will change the practice of EM, be competitive for career-level funding, mentor students and residents, and continue to work clinically.